Why San Antonio Remains a Prime Market for Real Estate Investment in 2026

 Public Infrastructure and Mobility Improvements

-The city has continued to invest in mobility infrastructure, with projects such as VIA’s Advanced Rapid Transit (ART) corridor expected to break ground in late 2025.
-These improvements are increasing the accessibility and attractiveness of formerly underdeveloped corridors—opening the door for real estate investments in previously overlooked submarkets.
+The city has continued to invest in mobility infrastructure, with construction now underway on VIA’s first Advanced Rapid Transit corridor, the Green Line, which is expected to begin service in early 2028.These improvements are increasing the accessibility and attractiveness of formerly underdeveloped corridors—opening the door for real estate investments in previously overlooked submarkets.

 Strong Demand for Mixed-Use and Multifamily Development